 It’s been the “in-thing” since its release in late 2016 with a whopping 16 million headsets sold in 2017, up from 14 million in the previous year.
 However, the controversy surrounding them has been whether or not they’re safe to use and if users should revert to using traditional headphones.

 Many users not only wear them during the day but even go as far as sleeping with them!
-This article takes an in-depth look at whether it is safe to sleep with AirPods and the risks associated with them.
+This article takes an in-depth look at why it is not safe to sleep with AirPods and the risks associated it.

 What Are AirPods and How Do They Work?